 Examples of Tone in Writing

 The tone of the book "The Catcher in the Rye" is often sarcastic and judgmental.
+You can tell that the author is conveying a certain attitude or feeling in the way that the book is written.

-What Is Mood in Writing?
+What Is Mood?

 The mood differs from the tone in that it refers to the overall atmosphere created by the piece.
 This is the overall, general feel that is conveyed in the writing.
 Mood is conveyed through figurative language and literary devices that allow the reader to feel for themselves the mood the writing evokes.